 Significant progress has been made in addressing the proton spin puzzle from the lattice QCD perspective.
 The theoretical foundation was established in Ref.~\cite{Ji:1996ek} through gauge-invariant decomposition of the nucleon spin, subsequent developments~\cite{Ji:2014lra,Zhao:2015kca} have made it possible to connect this framework with lattice simulations, and recent studies~\cite{Alexandrou:2020sml,Alexandrou:2017oeh,Yang:2016plb} have reported direct numerical results for the quark and gluon contributions to the proton spin.

-On the small-$x$ front, helicity evolution equations derived by Kovchegov–Pitonyak–Sievert resum the single and double logarithms, leading to quantitative predictions for the small-$x$ asymptotics of the quark/gluon helicity distributions and the potential spin carried at very low $x$~\cite{Kovchegov:2016weo,Kovchegov:2015pbl,Kovchegov:2021lvz,Cougoulic:2022gbk,Kovchegov:2021lvz}.
+On the small-$x$ front, helicity evolution equations derived by Kovchegov-Pitonyak-Sievert resum the single and double logarithms, leading to quantitative predictions for the small-$x$ asymptotics of the quark/gluon helicity distributions and the potential spin carried at very low $x$~\cite{Kovchegov:2016weo,Kovchegov:2015pbl,Kovchegov:2021lvz,Cougoulic:2022gbk,Kovchegov:2021lvz}.